 However, all this convenience comes with the downside of producing confusion between fonts and typefaces.
 Take Microsoft Word on Windows, for example.
 Their menu Fonts don’t specify typefaces when you click on the dropdown choices.
 It happens from the primary navigation, as well as in tertiary and secondary navigation tabs.
 Microsoft Word on Apple has the menu Pages, where fonts basically mean typefaces and not otherwise.

 I honestly think that our confusion stems from our unfamiliarity with the less-used word “typeface.”
 We’re so exposed and used to the word fonts on the applications we mostly use.
 Hence, when we finally learn that there’s another more correct term, we probably still can’t quite grasp it.
 It’s also why we’re still confused about the whole thing and probably choose to not care about these distinctions since it’s too practical.

 Now that you know the difference between a font and typeface theoretically, it’s time to see some examples to set your mind in stone further.
 You probably have already heard some of these typefaces:

 First order of business here: what distinguishes each font (not each typeface)?

 The font’s weight here doesn’t refer to how many kilograms it weighs or how large the file size is.
 It’s more about the font’s outline thickness compared to its height.
 With various fonts featured inside a typeface, we’ll definitely see various weights as well.
 However, it’s more usual for a typeface to contain four to six weights for its font collection.

 Here are the naming conventions for font weights:

-Sabertooth Signature Brush, for instance, is a perfect typeface for those craving handwriting taste on their creation.
+Southwell Brush Script, for instance, is a perfect typeface for those craving handwriting taste in their creation.
 Its signature brush font is actually really made from natural hand brushes.

 This typeface is perfect for wedding designs, labels, stationery, branding projects, logo, and so many more.